-Series Editors: David Lain, Newcastle University and Sarah Vickerstaff, University of Kent
+Series Editors: David Lain, Newcastle University, Sarah Vickerstaff, University of Kent and Mariska van der Horst, Vrije Universiteit Amsterdam.

 Rethinking Work, Ageing and Retirement is an exciting new multidisciplinary series that is seeking book proposals to explore these developments.
-It will bring together researchers from a range of fields including management and organisational studies, gerontology, sociology, psychology and social policy, to explore the impact of extended working lives on older people and organisations.
-Areas we expect the series to cover include the management of older workers and their experiences in employment; the changing financial context of work and retirement; and the impact of health, technology, training, caring and volunteering on employment in older age.
+It will bring together researchers from a range of fields including management and organizational studies, gerontology, sociology, psychology and social policy, to explore the impact of extended working lives on older people and organizations.
+Areas the series covers include the management of older workers and their experiences in employment; the changing financial context of work and retirement; and the impact of health, technology, training, caring and volunteering on employment in older age.
 Authored and edited books of around 60,000 to 80,000 words will provide country-level and comparative analyses on these topics.
 The books will be of interest to academics, students and practitioners.

 Download the series flyer